MSc in Translational Health Sciences

 To be eligible for the course you should:

-For the full Selection Criteria please refer to the Graduate Admissions and Funding website.
+For the full selection criteria please refer to the Graduate Admissions website.

 Early application for the programme is advised.
 Applications which have not been fully completed before the application deadline cannot be considered, so please ensure any applications are received by us in good time so that we may advise of missing or incorrectly completed elements.
 Shortlisted applicants will be invited to telephone interview, and asked to provide evidence of their funding for the programme.